dnguyen800/dnguyen800.github.io/_posts/2019-05-09-thermostat.md

 title: Thermostats
 short_title: thermostat
 excerpt: For the few times I actually used a smart thermostat, I couldn't imagine living without one.
-update: "<strong>May 9, 2019:</strong> Google announced the end of the <strong>Works With Nest</strong> program, so its likely all integrations will cease to function on August 31, 2019.
-Thanks Google!"
+update: "<strong>May 9, 2019:</strong> Google announced the end of the <strong>Works With Nest</strong> program, so it is likely that all integrations will cease to function on August 31, 2019 until further notice.
+Super."
 competitors: "Nest, Ecobee, Honeywell, Emerson"
 permalink: /thermostat
 image: assets/images/overlay-ws/thermostat.jpg